Robert De Niro has claimed "there is a link" between vaccines and autism as he defended a controversial documentary about the subject.

 "For me to get so upset ... it means there's something there."

-Robert said he believed the issue was "much more complicated" than the scientific consensus that the MMR jab is not linked to autism.
+De Niro said he believed the issue was "much more complicated" than the scientific consensus that vaccinations were not linked to autism.

 He added that the vaccine was "dangerous to certain people who are more susceptible".

 "There is a link and they're saying there isn't," he said.

 "I'm not a scientist but I know because I've seen so much reaction.
 Let's just find out the truth.